 Since you can buy in smaller increments, fractional shares allow you to keep the allocations in your financial plan on track and can help make tax-loss harvesting more efficient, too.

+The premium plan charges 0.4 percent of assets, hardly unreasonable for its expanded features.
 Wealthier investors on either plan will see fees reduced by 0.1 percent on any money above $2 million with Betterment.
 So for the digital plan, fees on that excess amount would fall to 0.15 percent, while on the premium plan they would fall to 0.3 percent.

 For its investment funds, Betterment chooses ETFs that charge low fees with Vanguard funds making up the primary stock funds for many of its core portfolios.
 Vanguard is a well-known leader in low-cost funds, and it offers some of the cheapest in the market.

 Betterment offers a pair of strategies to help you minimize your taxes, and both should prove helpful in keeping more money in your wallet.
-These strategies are what Betterment calls its tax-coordinated portfolio and tax-loss harvesting+.
+These strategies are what Betterment calls its tax-coordinated portfolio and tax-loss harvesting.

 Betterment’s research says this feature improves after-tax returns by 0.48 percent annually – more than your management fee.
 It amounts to 15 percent more money over a 30-year period.
 So a $1 million portfolio could otherwise be worth about $1.15 million, based on these claims.

 And Betterment’s tax-loss harvesting feature may also put more coin back into your wallet.
 Tax-loss harvesting is the process of selling losing investments to get a tax break, and if done smartly, it can save you real money.
 Betterment automates this process and checks regularly to see whether you could benefit and avoids incurring short-term capital gains, all at no additional cost.